zhuzhiwei99/UniGSC/README.md

 ### 🧱 Install Core codecs
 As a Unified Gaussian Splats Coding framework, UniGSC requires core codecs for compression.
 We currently support FFmpeg, HM, G-PCC.

 We have provided prebuilt binaries for FFmpeg, HM and GPCC under `third_party/video_codec/bin/` directory, which you can use directly.
-If you prefer to build them from source, please refer to the [installation guide](./docs/install_codec.md).
+If you prefer to build them from source, please refer to the [Codecs Installation Guide](./docs/install_codec.md).

 To use custom codecs, place your encoder and decoder binaries in `third_party/video_codec/bin/` and and update the configuration accordingly.